 SciRuby and NMatrix are available under the BSD two-clause license.

-Fourthly, Symora Networks provided a major portion of the funding toward our forthcoming application for 501(c)(3) (U.S. public charity) status.
+Symora Networks gave a major portion of the funding toward our eventual application for 501(c)(3) (U.S. educational charity) status.